For a torture-free world

 Jean-Jacques Gautier firmly believed that it would be possible to prevent torture through a worldwide system of unannounced visits by external actors to places of detention.
 This visionary idea has had a profound impact on the fight against torture in the world.
 The APT has been at the origin of the main regional and international treaties on the prevention of torture, notably the Optional Protocol to the UN Convention against Torture (OPCAT) and the European Convention for the Prevention of Torture.

 However, in spite of some positive developments and its absolute prohibition under international law, torture is still widespread.
-Police violence, prison overcrowding, inhuman conditions in detention centres for asylum seekers and other violations are common in all parts of the world.
+Police violence, prison overcrowding, inhuman conditions in immigration detention centres and other violations are common in all parts of the world.

 Our vision and mission

-We work for a world free from torture, where the rights and dignity of all persons deprived of liberty are respected.
-Our mission is to enable actors worldwide to effectively prevent torture and ill-treatment.
+We work for a torture free world, where the rights and dignity of all persons deprived of liberty are respected.
+Our mission is to lead and support endeavours to prevent torture and ill-treatment.

-Advocating for legal and policy frameworks, so that torture and other forms of ill-treatment are criminalised and prevented in law and practice.
+1. Strengthening legal and policy frameworks, so that torture and other forms of ill-treatment are criminalised and safeguards are in place.

 Recipient of the Human Rights Prize of the French Republic, 2004